 Dr Margaret Fletcher

-- Lecturer (Management)
+- Senior Lecturer in International Business (Management)

 Since completing her PhD at the University of Glasgow in 2007, Margaret has contributed to the development of a stream of knowledge on international entrepreneurship and internationalisation.
 Her PhD focused on the learning processes involved in internationalisation efforts and was sponsored by Scottish Enterprise.
 Her contribution to this field was acknowledged in an award for the paper that made the most contribution to the practice of International Marketing in the Journal of International Marketing (2013).